 Kentucky & adjacent SE states

-For 6 years, I taught a Field Botany course at the Hancock Biological Station, Murray State University, in the Mississippi Embayment of western Kentucky, with regular field trips into the nearby Pennyroyal region (= Pennyrile or Mississippian Plateaus) and irregular botanizing in the Shawnee Hills (= Western KY Coal Field).
+I teach a summer Field Botany course at the Hancock Biological Station, Murray State University, in the Mississippi Embayment of western Kentucky, with regular field trips into the nearby Pennyroyal region (= Pennyrile or Mississippian Plateaus) and irregular botanizing in the Shawnee Hills (= Western KY Coal Field).
 I began my botanical career in eastern Kentucky as a student at Berea College, in the Knobs region, where the Cumberland Plateau (or Escarpment) forms the boundary between the Pennyroyal, Bluegrass, and Appalachian Plateau (= Eastern KY Coal Field) regions.
 During that time, and with subsequent visits, I was involved in several floristic inventories, e.g., Ft.
 Boonesboro State Park, the Pulaski County sundew meadow, and a flora of Laurel County.
 Kentucky is where I became a botanist, and I know the flora, vegetation, and physiographic provinces well.

 I earned my M.S.
 (1998) and PhD (2009) at the University of Florida in Gainesville, during which time I botanized extensively across the Gulf coastal plain (with several trips to Latin America and the western US).
 My goal with education was more about the education than the degrees, so I was in no hurry, especially since I actively worked as a botanist the entire time.
 I took a few years off between degrees, and while in school I worked as an independent botanical consultant (running my own small business) and also in several academic jobs.